RIAPS/interface.modbus.libs/Documentation.md

 The above configuration shows the details to configure a ModbusTCP node as slave 1.
 The polling interval, if required, is set to 5 seconds.
 In this example 'ReferenceInput' is polled and and if the mesaured value is less than 1.0 or greater than 2.0 an event is posted via modbus_event_port.

+##### Description of Parameters
+- start  : The hardware address of the register to access
+- length : Number of int16 required to hold the data
+- output_value : defaut value to write
+- data_format : standard python data format from struct module. "" is no formating
+- units :
+  - scaling ( used to scale as required by the Modbus hardware ex: 1.0, 0.1, 0.01 )
+  - units ( for example HZ, W, S, mSec, uSec )